-Chimney Breasts and Fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-A gas fire is fitted in the living room.
-Other fireplaces have been boarded over.
+Internal doors are mostly lightweight flush panel type while there are glazed sliding doors between the lounge and dining room.
+There are plain skirtings and facings around as well as some moulded dado rails.
+There are mirrored doors to wardrobes off two of the bedrooms.
+There is a timber stair to first and second floor levels with mostly timber railings and handrails around.
+Kitchen fittings comprise floor and wall mounted units.
+Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
 Internal Decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
+There are a mixture of papered, painted, tiled and varnished internal decorations.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply installed.
+Mains supply with meter and consumer unit located in the under stair cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply installed.
-The meter is boxed and located externally.
+Mains supply with meter located in the under stair cupboard.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is connected to the mains supply.
-Visible pipework is made with copper and PVC materials.
-Bathroom fittings comprise a bath, cubicle electric shower, WC and wash hand basin.
-WC cloakroom fitting comprise a WC and wash basin.
+Mains water supply with plumbing of copper and PVC where seen.
+Plastic cold water tanks are located in the roof space over the stair to the attic.

+There is a stainless steel sink unit and plumbing for a washing machine in the kitchen.
+Sanitary fittings comprise an original pink two-piece toilet suite at ground level and a more modern white four piece bathroom suite at first floor level where there is a steel bath with tiled walls around and curtain for protection from a shower tap fitting as well as a separate tiled shower cubicle adjacent with glazed screen/door.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a full gas fired central heating system to radiators.
-This is served by the Ideal Mexico boiler located within the boiler room.
-There is a factory insulated hot water cylinder within the bathroom cupboard, serving the hot water supply.
-It is understood that there is underfloor heating within the sunroom.
+Space heating is provided by a gas fired central heating system with boiler located within a kitchen cupboard.
+This serves radiators throughout the main living accommodation and also provides hot water.
+The hot water storage tank is located within the rear eaves.
+Additional hot water is provided by an electric shower unit.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main sewer.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
+There is an older style smoke detector in the hall only.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any Additional Limits to Inspection I was unable to inspect the sub floor area as no suitable access hatch was available.
-My physical inspection of the roof void area was restricted due to insulation material and stored items.
-My inspection of the roof covering was restricted from ground level and some parts were not visible.
-The surrounding buildings partially blocked sight lines.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
+The existence or otherwise of a burglar alarm has not been commented on for security reasons.